robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 --- abstract

-This specification describes the COSE encoding of proofs for post order traversal binary merkle trees.
+This specification describes the COSE encoding of proofs for post order traversal binary merkle trees, also known as history trees and merkle mountain ranges.
-Also known as binary numeral trees, history trees and merkle mountain ranges.
+Proving and verifying is defined in terms of the cryptographic asynchronous accumulator described by [ReyzinYakoubov] The technical advantages for post order traversial binary merkle trees are discussed in [CrosbyWallach] and [PostOrderTlog]

 --- middle